 But red also represents courage and love.
 This is the primary focus of Hope and Healing.
 While each iteration of this installation is painstaking work, Chambers believes it is worth every ounce of time and effort amidst these many months of local and global tragedy.
 Even though the project embodies a fractured society, it is the artist’s wish that it can also symbolize repaired connections between people, their communities, and the natural environment, so that we may all move towards a hopeful and brighter future.

 Two installations will be available for public viewing at Humber College’s Lakeshore Campus this fall.
-The first installation will be hosted in an outdoor space on the campus for one week, after which it will be documented and then taken apart, with the intent of leaving no waste behind.
+The first installation will be temporarily hosted outside the Student Welcome and Resource Centre, after which it will be documented and then taken apart, with the intent of leaving no waste behind.
 The second installation will be featured inside the L Space Gallery’s exterior facing window and will remain on display for the entire Fall 2021 semester.
 Hope and Healing coincides with Humber College’s gradual return to campus, inviting new and returning students, staff, and faculty to pause and reflect on the upcoming National Day for Truth and Reconciliation on September 30, 2021.
 Please join us online to follow the installation process via our websites and social media channels.

 About the Artist: